Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

 We detect a photoassociation event by imaging the tweezer after a given time of exposure to photoassociation light.
-Formed molecules either quickly decay to the ground state, which does not scatter imaging light, or back into two atoms, in which case they have received enough energy to escape the trap.
+Formed molecules either quickly decay to the groundstate, which does not scatter imaging light, or back into two atoms, which have now received enough energy to escape the trap.
 In both cases no atoms remain in the tweezer.
 We use a single photon counter to precisely measure the amount of scattered imaging light, which allows us to determine the number of atoms in a single tweezer~\cite{Reynolds2020}.

-\emph{Pair correlation for two atoms.---} Since the optical tweezer is well-approximated as a harmonic potential, the two-atom centre-of-mass and relative motional degrees of freedom are separable.
+\emph{Pair correlation for two atoms.---} Since the optical tweezer is well-approximated as a harmonic potential, the two-atom centre-of-mass and relative-motional degrees of freedom are separable.
 Our experiments are performed with identical bosonic $^{85}$Rb atoms, so the even-parity eigenstates

 of the Hamiltonian